-Vice President for Student Services Director of Public Safety Dean of Students Vice President for Academic Services Dean of Counseling Services Director of Physical Plant Associate Director of Public Safety Director of Marketing Administrative representative from the
+Vice President for Student Services

+Director of Public Safety

+Dean of Students

+Vice President for Academic Services

+Dean of Counseling Services

+Director of Physical Plant

+Associate Director of Public Safety

+Vice President for Communications and External Affairs

 Administrative representative from the area or areas directly impacted by the emergency (Department Chair, Campus Technology, other vice presidents, etc.) as determined by the Crisis Management Team Director.